rust-windowing/winit/src/changelog/unreleased.md

   Without prompting the user for permission, only the current monitor is returned.
-But when prompting and being granted permission through `ActiveEventLoop::request_detailed_monitor_permission()`, access to all monitors and their information is available.
-This "detailed monitors" can be used in `Window::set_fullscreen()` as well.
+But when prompting and being granted permission through `ActiveEventLoop::request_detailed_monitor_permission()`, access to all monitors and their details is available.
+Handles created with "detailed monitor permissions" can be used in `Window::set_fullscreen()` as well.

+  Keep in mind that handles do not auto-upgrade after permissions are granted and have to be re-created to make full use of this feature.
 - Add `Touch::finger_id` with a new type `FingerId`.
 - On Web and Windows, add `FingerIdExt*::is_primary()`, exposing a way to determine the primary finger in a multi-touch interaction.